-Particularly, I wanted a muted look and tried to achieve that using chalkboard paint.
+Particularly, I wanted a muted look and tried to achieve that using chalk paint.

 Until… womp, womp….

 And then I remembered.
 Every piece of trim in this house is painted with oil paint, including these risers, which means you have to cover oil with oil.

-Since I had black oil on hand, my budget-minded self was happy to save the money using what I had, even though it was not sheen I originally wanted.
+Since I had black oil paint on hand, my budget-minded self was happy to save the money using what I had, even though it was not sheen I originally wanted.

 Adding Vinyl Numbers to your Staircase

 *Note: You would do the opposite if you were using this as a stencil.

 And let me tell you, it’s undoubtedly magic.
 I don’t know what kind of juju it’s made of, but I love this stuff – and you’ll see why!

-Next, you simply separate the magic paper from its backing.
+You simply separate the magic paper from its backing.

-Then you line it up with your number.
+You line it up with your number.

-Then carefully peel the paper away, leaving the number on the magic paper.
+You’ll see it leaving the number on the magic paper.